pswu11/pswu11/README.md

 This is Pei (pronounced like "pay").

-- 🔭 I’m exploring: new career opportunities ideally in open source, dev tools, and/or data analytics spaces.
+- 🔭 I’m exploring: open source, dev tools, data analytics.
 - 🌱 I’m building with Typescript, React, Prisma, Express, Node.js, and PostgreSQL.
-- 📫 How to reach me: Linkedin, Twitter, ...
+- 📫 How to reach me: Linkedin
 - ⚡ Fun fact: you can make a lot of puns with my name.